 The Division offers an extraordinary breadth and depth of clinical experiences with excellent, dedicated supervisors and teachers.
 Training will occur primarily within the St Joseph’s Healthcare setting, with additional experiences in Hamilton Health Sciences, Community and Long-term care settings, and affiliated teaching sites in Waterloo and Niagara regions.
 We are affiliated with McMaster’s Institute of Geroscience Research.

-Please refer to the list of requirements below.
-For consideration of enrolment in this program, please submit the documents listed below by mail, to the attention of:
+For consideration of enrollment in this program, please submit the documents listed below by mail:

 - A letter of Intent

 - Three Letters of Reference (one from current program director and at least one a from Geriatric Psychiatry supervisor)